Spencer Law Group

 - Only start chest compressions per the direction of the 911 operator or emergency medical services*

-- Reassess patient’s physical status periodically.
+- Reassess the patient’s physical status periodically.